What is Emotional Health? An Emotional Health Definition

 Emotional health is on a continuum and fluctuates moment by moment.
 Emotional wellness is at the peak of this continuum.

-Emotionally wellness is when you has such a high degree of emotional health that you radiate joy often and feel high on life.
+Emotionally wellness is when you has such a high degree of emotional health that you often radiate joy and feel high on life.

-Emotional wellness refers to a state where you can have so much healthy, flowing vital energy in your body that you have vibrant moments, peak experiences and peak performances.
+Emotional wellness refers to a state where you have so much healthy, flowing vital energy in your body that you have vibrant moments, peak experiences and peak performances.

 Emotional wellness is the state you enjoy as you move closer and closer to being self-actualized.